DavOstx7/YoutubeToSpotify-depricated/README.md

 # YoutubeToSpotify

-Personal Project to convert a YouTube playlist to a Spotify playlist
+Convert your favorite YouTube playlist to a Spotify playlist!

 ## Prerequisites